0xheycat/Testnet-validator/massa/Readme.md

 node_add_staking_secret_keys <your private keys>
 ```

-Congratulations you have successfully registered your node.
+Congratulations you have successfully registered your node. check your node on explorer https://test.massa.net/v1/#explorer or https://massa.net/testnet/#wallet

 You can check your node status on [Telegram](https://t.me/massacheck_bot),add your address on Bot